Troubleshooting

 Check if Endpoint Sensor is Correctly Configured

-Check the contents of the file /etc/senseon-see/see.flags; if this has no values, it indicates the installation package could not find the install key.
+Check the contents of the file /etc/senseon-see/see.flags; if this has no values, it indicates the installation could not find the installer key.

 A correct see.flags file should look like the output below.